 I have some very exciting news to share with everyone today.

 Since my posts on Monday and Wednesday were focused on light meals, I will continue with the same theme and end this week with a healthy post.
-I hesitated calling this Broiled Salmon dish as a “recipe” because all that is required is to broil the fish in the oven toaster.
-This is my go to recipe when I already have a meat dish available as the primary course and don’t really have time to prepare another main dish from scratch.
+I hesitated to call this Broiled Salmon dish as a “recipe” because all that is required is to broil the fish in the oven toaster.
+This is my go-to recipe when I already have a meat dish available as the primary course and don’t really have time to prepare another main dish from scratch.

 This simple broiled fish is best served with yuzu soy sauce.
 Prepare a small dish with soy sauce and add a few drops of yuzu extract.
 It’s simple yet very delicious and goes well with broiled fish (hamachi, salmon, or aji).
 A lot of our friends have tried this sauce and they are quite surprised how great it tastes.

-Most of the time my children devour any broiled fish we serve, but once in a while there is leftover.
+Most of the time my children devour any broiled fish we serve, but once in a while, there is leftover.
 I usually make Salmon Onigiri (Rice Ball) using the leftover.
-Shiso adds nice flavor and brings out a great appetite.
-Hope you will try this simple meal one day.
+Shiso adds a nice flavor and brings out a great appetite.
+I hope you will try this simple meal one day.

 Have a great weekend!